Camp Meriwether (Oregon): Military presence at Camp Meriwether

 From 1942 through 1943 during World War II, Camp Meriwether was shut down as a Boy Scout Camp and used as a United States Army outpost along with a temporary home for the United States Coast Guard.
 Roads constructed by the National Guard and Coast Guard still function as main roads at Camp Meriwether.
 Also, there is a distinctive slash through the trees that was cut for telegraph lines and there are turret mounts located at the top of the present day flagpole and parade grounds.
 Several alumni proclaim that the camp used to have the machine guns that were mounted there but those have since then been lost.
 These Browning M2 guns may have come from the wreckage noted in the following paragraph, and were located on top of the Big Lodge fireplace mantle piece.

 On 1 August 1943 a Boeing B-17F-95-BO Flying Fortress, 42–30326, c/n 5440, of the 541st Bomb Squadron, 383d Bomb Group, piloted by Roy J. Lee, was headed north up the Oregon coast on a routine patrol flight.
-The plane had left Pendleton Field, near Pendleton, Oregon, at 0900 and was tasked with flying to Cape Disappointment on the Oregon coast.
+The plane had left Pendleton Field, near Pendleton, Oregon, at 0900 and was tasked with flying to Cape Disappointment on the Washington coast.
 They were then to fly 500 miles out to sea, followed by a direct flight back to Pendleton Field.
 On arriving at the coast, the crew found the entire area hidden in overcast clouds that extended to an elevation of 8000 feet.
 The pilot decided to locate Cape Disappointment by flying below the overcast.
 The overcast proved to reach almost to the level of the sea.
 The plane was flying at about 50–150 feet above the waves.
 Deciding that the risk was too great the crew began to climb back up into the overcast.
 Unfortunately, the plane crashed into the side of Cape Lookout at about 900 feet in elevation.
 The Aviation Archeological Investigation & Research website lists the crash date as 2 August.
 Parts of the bomber can still be seen today.
 The lone survivor Wilbur Perez lived for another sixty six years before dying on March 20, 2009 in Escondido, California.

+Deaths

+A 16 year-old camp staffer, Christopher Kroker, was killed on August 1, 2003 when a ceremonial saluting cannon he was attempting to fire exploded.
+A conclusive cause of the accident was not determined, but possible causes included metal fatigue, barrel corrosion, use of incorrect powder type, and improper loading.
+Contributing factors in the accident included a lack of written procedures, inconsistent training, and inadequate supervision.
+As a result of the incident, the Cascade Pacific Council was cited by the State of Oregon for several safety failures and fined $11,500.
+A 2021 change to the Guide to Safe Scouting removed an exception to the list of prohibited activities for the use of cannons at council camp ceremonies.